kylesnowschwartz/copy-claude-response/README.md

 - The script only finds text responses from Claude
 - Responses with only tool calls won't appear in the list

+**Hook not triggering?**

+- Do not create a custom slash command named `/copy-response` - this will prevent the hook from triggering

+## Limitations

+- Only copies text responses from Claude (responses with only tool calls won't appear)
+- The slash command WILL NOT AUTO-COMPLETE, this is because we are hooking UserPromptSubmission, which slash commands (that exist) do not trigger
+- Requires `jq` for JSON parsing
+- Platform-specific clipboard utilities must be installed

 ## Requirements